 Local shoppers are used to eating avocados right through the year and of course they are not seasonal all year round.
-Going the extra mile to cut their carbon footprint is what the new innovative Woolies avocado plan is all about.
+Going the extra mile to cut their carbon footprint is what the new innovative Woolworths avocado plan is all about.

 In the past this green supermarket used to import avos for 3 months of the year from Spain.
-As they’re super serious about their sustainability programme, called their Good business journey, this system no longer made sense.
+As they’re super serious about their sustainability programme, called their Good Business Journey, this system no longer made sense.

 Investigating the imbedded carbon (including transport kilometres) in each product they sell helps Woolworths reduce their carbon footprint.
 Plus investing in local communities and helping to develop small enterprises is a core principle of the Woolworths ethos.
 This way they contribute to South Africa’s socio-economic transformation.

 Now, thanks to a suggestion from their long-standing avocado supplier, Westfalia, they’ve found a way to do both at the same time.
 Westfalia, South Africa’s largets avo supplier, suggested that Woolworths approach a group of small farmers situated to the north and northwest of traditional avo-growing areas around Hoedspruit and Tzaneen.

 Here, small-scale Venda farmers have favourable climatic conditions to grow and provide avos much sooner than when Woolworths currently receives it.
 If Westfalia provides the necessary expertise and training to these farmers they can grow their markets and Woolworths wouldn’t be dependent on fruit imports anymore.